-Part A - Personal details
+Part A - Personal Details

-This part of the form must be completed by all people making representations as anonymous comments cannot be accepted.
-By submitting this response form you consent to your information being disclosed to third parties for this purpose.
-Personal details will not be visible on our website, although they will be shown on paper copies that will be available for inspection by members of the public and other interested parties.
+Please complete this part of the form as unfortunately we cannot accept confidential or anonymous representations.
+By submitting this form you consent to your information being disclosed to third parties for this purpose.
+Personal details will not be visible on our website, although they will be shown on paper copies that will be sent to the independent examiner and available for inspection.